 Some women have a high pain tolerance, some women have a low pain tolerance, and neither makes anyone particularly "weak" or "strong."
 It simply means we experience pain in different ways.
 For women who struggle to deal with pain, an epidural could make a huge difference in their birthing experience.

-According to Parents, "A combination of genetics and life experiences determines your pain threshold, or ability to withstand pain, and this also plays a part.
+Parents, "A combination of genetics and life experiences determines your pain threshold, or ability to withstand pain, and this also plays a part.
 Social support (or lack of it), fear, anxiety and even the positive or negative labor stories you've heard can contribute to your perception of pain."
 Regardless of why our pain tolerance is what it is, it's a major factor that will influence whether or not you choose to receive an epidural.
+3 High Anxiety

 Many doctors recommend or even require epidurals for women having twins.
 With an epidural in place, mom can be quickly anesthetized if a C-section becomes necessary – and because having multiples can mean a more complicated delivery, C-sections are a possibility.